etorreborre/registry/doc/applications.md

   specialize @(IO AvailabilityEventListener) (val configAvailability) $ devRegistry
 ```

+The `specialize` function says: "if you are trying to build a `BookingEventListener` use the "booking" configuration and
+if you are trying to build an `AvailabilityEventListener` use the "availibility" configuration".

 If it all looks too confusing please have a look at the [reference guide](./reference.md) to see all the available combinators and their meaning at once.